Caju (album)

 Caju is the second studio album by Brazilian singer-songwriter Liniker, released on 19 August 2024, through Breu Entertainment.
 Liniker produced the album with Fejuca and Gustavo Ruiz.

 "Tudo" was released as lead single.
 Caju received generally positive reviews and commercial success upon release.
 Many publications ranked it among the best albums of the 2024.
 It won Multishow Brazilian Music Award for Album of the Year.
 Caju and its tracks received seven nominations at the 26th Annual Latin Grammy Awards, including Album of the Year.
-To support the album, Liniker embarked on the Caju Tour.
+To support the album, Liniker embarked on the Caju Tour, between November 2024 and December 2025, and on the Bye Bye Caju tour, between May and November 2026.

 Release and promotion

 Liniker released "Tudo" as the lead single on 11 July 2024.
 She announced Caju on 12 August 2024, reveling the album cover, release date and track listing.
 Caju was released digitally on 19 August 2024, by Breu Entertainment.
 Liniker announced the Caju Tour on 2 September 2024.
 A "Trop Version" of the title track was released on 29 November 2024.